 If you are consistent, your child should be sleeping better within a week.
 Remember, things get a bit worse (the “extinction burst” of worsening behavior) often on the second or third night.
 Don’t give up!

 Parents: please share your experiences in the comment section below.
 What worked?
 What didn’t?
 Are you still struggling with these issues?
-If you are, let us know and I’ll try to help.
+If you are, let me know and I’ll try to help.